Face-to-face consultations temporarily suspended:

 Often, the infection can go unnoticed in travellers.
 Even if you have no symptoms, but there is a possibility that you may have picked up schistosomiasis, you should still get checked out.
 We offer a sensitive and specific blood test for this.
-If the test is positive, we can offer a single-dose treatment to eradicate the blood flukes from your body.
+If the test is positive, we can offer a single-dose treatment to eradicate the adult flukes from your body.
 The test should ideally be done 12 weeks after your last exposure to fresh water in an at-risk country.
 Naturally, if you develop symptoms, particularly fever, Dr Bond would see you earlier.

 For a simple Schistosomiasis screening (with no other problems), a 'single item' appointment fee of £35 is charged, plus the cost of the test (£37.50).
 For those who test positive, a simple, one-dose treatment is available.